jbohack/DEFCON-QR-Scan/README.md

     cd DEFCON-QR-Scan
     ```

-4. Configure your environment variables for the redirect URL, Discord webhook URL, and other settings.
+4. Edit the `config.php` file to set your redirect URL, Discord webhook(s), and other options.
+MySQL logging can be optionally enabled in this file.

+5. Rename `index.html` to `index.php` so the redirect URL can be injected dynamically from the config.

-5. Place the project files in your web server's root directory (e.g., `/var/www/html` for Apache).
+6. Place the project files in your web server's root directory (e.g., `/var/www/html` for Apache).

-6. Start your web server to run the application.
+7. Start your web server to run the application.

 ## Configuration

+All settings are centralized in `config.php`:

-- **window.location.href (index.html)**: The URL to which users should be redirected after scanning the QR code.
+- **redirectUrl**: The URL to which users should be redirected after scanning the QR code.
-- **webhookUrls (info.php)**: The URL of the Discord webhook where notifications will be sent (Specify multiple if you wish).
+- **webhookUrls**: One or more Discord webhook URL(s) where notifications will be sent.
+- **webhookUsername**: The display name used in the Discord webhook.
+- **webhookAvatar**: The avatar URL used for the webhook sender.
-- **thumbnail => URL (info.php)**: The URL of the QR code to include in the Discord Webhook.
+- **webhookThumbnail**: The image shown in the Discord embed (typically the hosted QR code).
+- **enableMySQLLogging**: Set to `true` to log scan data to a MySQL database.
+- **mysql**: Configure MySQL connection details (host, user, password, database, and table name).

 ## Usage